AutoMas0n/ShopifyChangeAllPrices/README.md

 # ShopifyChangeAllPrices
-Groovy script used for changing all prices on Fatima Jewellery website
+Groovy script used for changing all prices on Shopify website